asparaginase Erwinia chrysanthemi

 Evaluation/Desired Outcomes

-Improvement of hematologic status in patients with leukemia.
+Improvement of hematologic status in patients with ALL and lymphoblastic lymphoma.